 In short: “Speculative, but some encouraging signs.”

-Luke provides clients with a weekly note, which you can access here.
+Luke provides clients with a daily note, which you can access here.